dwmkerr/google-it/README.md

 # Installation

 There are a few options.
-In all cases, you will have to set up your API Key, instructions are in [Appendix 1](#appendix-1-getting-an-api-key).
+In all cases you will have to set up your API Key by following the instructions in [Appendix 1](#appendix-1-getting-an-api-key).

 ## Using Go Tools